Corn Kings and One-Horse Thieves

 It could never last, and it didn’t.
 Chicago theater impresarios were as unable to resist the temptation to overbuild than Chicago office developers, and the sector usually had more seats that people to put in them.
 In that sense even the houses that survived the wrecking ball were doomed.
 By 1950, only seven theaters remained open.

 The straight theaters did rather better than did the vaudeville/movie houses, in part because City Hall was not as eager to bulldoze them—and their audiences—out of the Loop.
 By the 1970s, downtown still had a handful of standard playhouses—the Blackstone on Balbo Drive; the Civic Theatre on N. Wacker Dr. (in the Civic Opera Building); McVicker’s on West Madison Street.; the Shubert (originally the Majestic) on West Monroe, and the Studebaker in the Fine Arts Building on South Michigan, the Goodman in Grant Park.
-(The Auditorium, on Congress Drive, was used for ballets and musicals.)
-Others were closed—the Harris and Selwyn for example—but were left standing because it cost too much to tear them down, and no one yet wanted the land they stood on.
+(The cavernous Auditorium, on Congress Drive, was used for ballets and musicals.)
+Other theaters were closed—the Harris and Selwyn for example—but were left standing because it cost too much to tear them down, and no one yet wanted the land they stood on.

-The crown jewel was, and is the Auditorium building.
+The crown jewel of Loop theater was and is the Auditorium building.
 The place was never just a theater—it was the massive complex that included a hotel shops and offices—but the theater was the centerpiece.
 It was the largest opera house in the world when it opened, with an orchestra pit that could hold 110 players and seating for around 4,000 patrons.
 It certainly one of the gaudiest.
 Closed as World War II began, the theater suffered from many years of neglect until activists raised the money in 1959 to save it.
 (The theater reopened in 1967.) that restoration was the cause of an eight-year court battle between the theater council, which undertook it, and Roosevelt University, which occupies the rest of the building, battles that rival any opera that was ever staged there.
 Today the Auditorium is run by a not-for-profit corporation that is also responsible for its restoration and preservation.
 Its acoustics, then and now, are superb; its only drawback as a venue is its size, and in recent years it has struggled financially.

 The coming of the railroads might have made Chicago industry but it killed the city’s many stock theater companies.
 Beginning in the 1890s local stock companies were squeezed out of local houses by bookers of national touring companies, and for more than a half-century afterward, Chicago was merely the pot in which stale New York productions were warmed up.

 What the nation enjoyed, Chicago enjoyed—even if, then as now, it often enjoyed them after their cousins in London or New York enjoyed them.
 (The exception is the tryout performance; Chicago audiences have long been guinea pigs for works that are still in progress prior to their New York debuts.)
 The steady diet of old chestnuts left many local theater people—not necessarily audiences—gagging.
-As early as 1900, adventuresome theater people were gathering in Michigan avenue studios—then the hotbed of advanced artistic thinking in Chicago—to read plays by such outré dramatists as Shaw and Ibsen; while the tourists tramped downtown to see revues to laugh, more earnest types went into off-Loop theaters on the settlement houses and local college campuses to learn.
+As early as 1900, adventuresome theater people were gathering in Michigan avenue studios—then the hotbed of advanced artistic thinking in Chicago—to read plays by such outré dramatists as Shaw and Ibsen; while the tourists tramped downtown to see revues to laugh, more earnest types went into tiny off-Loop theaters in the settlement houses and college campuses to learn.

 Out of that soil sprouted a new theater movement in Chicago.
 The seed was planted by Maurice Browne, a Britisher who arrived in Chicago around 1910.
 Browne propagandized for the writing and producing plays for art’s sake rather than money.
 The vehicle to test this extraordinary notion was The Little Theatre, which he founded in 1912 with the actress known as Nelly Van, who offstage was Browne’s wife, Ellen Van Volkenburg.